pitaman71/cloudburst/README.md

-# hive
+# cloudburst

-Use Cases for Hive:
+Use Cases for Cloudburst:
 * Creating a cloud software product from a collection of node-level software components
 * Cluster-wide goal-oriented dataflow integration
 * Retrofitting a cloud service interface onto existing (node-local) programs